tpaulszemere/tpaulszemere/README.md

 # 🌍 Connect With Me
 📫 Email: *add your email here*
 📍 Fort Lauderdale, FL
-🔎 Open to: Remote US roles in **AI/ML, Pricing Analytics, Behavioral Science, Decision Intelligence, HealthTech**
+🔎 Open to: Remote US roles in **AI/ML, Pricing Analytics, Behavioral Science, Decision Intelligence, and HealthTech**

 ---

 # ☕ Support My Work
-If you find my projects useful, consider leaving a ⭐ — it means a lot!
+If you find my projects helpful, consider leaving a ⭐ — it truly means a lot!